 The most common way to contact payers (and, incidentally, the most time-consuming) is over the phone.
 Just pull up the info you got from your patient, find the insurance carrier’s phone number, and dial away.
 Once you get someone on the phone, double check that you’re talking with a representative on the provider services line, as some payers have lines exclusively for hospital admissions or referrals.
 After you confirm you’re speaking with the right rep, this resource says you’ll have to provide some information about your practice to confirm that this is a HIPAA-secure exchange.
 Finally, the rep will ask you to provide some of the patient’s information (usually the patient's name, date of birth, and the policy number) so he or she can locate the correct policy.

 If you’re having trouble getting a rep on the phone, try calling back at a different time of day or day of the week.
-The provider services line is just like any other customer help line out there; there will be busier hours (and even days) when more people tend to call in at the same time.
+The provider services line is just like any other customer helpline out there; there will be busier hours (and even days) when more people tend to call in at the same time.
+(Tip: Avoid the Monday morning rush!)

 One caveat: Payer-supplied provider directories have been known to contain outdated information.
 This might not necessarily be the case for eligibility resources, but it doesn’t hurt to remain cautious and aware of the possibility.

 Now that you have the payer rep on the line (or the eligibility information on the screen), it’s time to whip out your verification checklist and gather the must-know details that will help you side-step claim denials.
-Here’s a list of questions (compiled from lists found here, here, and here) you can ask that should cover most of the information you need to record:
+Here’s a list of questions (compiled from lists found in this post, this post, and this post) you can ask that should cover most of the information you need to record:

 - Can you confirm your claims address?